 do re mi fa sol la si flat do

 This series in the late tenth century, to a regrettable mistake, was wanted to play with the Greek names of the great perfect system (“GPS”), after being Latinized.
-So our range, which is the Tritus Plagalis (what amounts to flat number three in the severe form), was misnamed Ipolidian, while its equivalent in (“GPS”) should be instead the Lydian (Tritus Authenticus).
+So our range, the Tritus Plagalis (which amounts to flat number three in the severe form), was misnamed Ipolidian.
+At the same time, its equivalent in (“GPS”) should be instead the Lydian (Tritus Authenticus).

 On the other hand, we must consider that the Greeks of the fourth century b.C believed the Ionians and other ancestors as barbarians; their music, moreover, no longer possessed the exotic feature that at the time justified the severity of Plato (Republic, Book III):